miklevin/MikeLev.in/_includes/cat_linux.md

 <ol>
 <li><a href="/blog/mykoz-a-real-os-on-windows-linux-teaching-tow-it-izm/">MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm</a> (Tue Aug 01, 2023)
 <br/>MyKoz: A Real OS on Windows (Linux) teaching Tow-it-izm.
 Embrace technology in a mindful way with MyKoz, a timeless and portable set of tools to improve your skills and keep you valuable for life.
-Follow along with the ideation and naming of this groundbreaking endeavor.</li>
+Follow along with the ideation and naming of this novel endeavor.</li>
 <li><a href="/blog/using-factory-reset-pc-stripped-down-windows-10-for-distraction-free-productivity/">Using Factory Reset PC Stripped Down Windows 10 for Distraction-Free Productivity</a> (Tue Aug 01, 2023)
 <br/>Experience the power of Linux on your existing Windows 10 PC with a Factory Reset, stripping down the OS to a distraction-free environment.
 Get started quickly with the Linux version of Python, Jupyter Notebook, and the text editor vim & version control system git.
 Learn timeless skills and maximize your productivity with this unique approach.</li>
 <li><a href="/blog/making-the-best-of-any-situation-with-mindfulness-intent-journaling/">Making The Best of Any Situation with Mindfulness, Intent & Journaling</a> (Mon Jul 31, 2023)